 We mean it when we say we love helping our clients.

-A client could only remember her inheritance was “on an island somewhere,” but we searched until we found it.
-Despite her deafness and confusion, we got the funds released for her benefit.
-All six figure’s worth!
+A client could only remember her inheritance was “on an island somewhere.”
+With only that to go on, we found it!
+Despite her deafness and confusion, we got all 6 figures of her funds released for her benefit!

 + + +

 We don’t love resorting to litigation but sometimes it is the only way:

 Our deceased client’s son, Trustee of the Family Trust, was taken advantage of by an unscrupulous contractor and transferred the family home to him.
 We returned the house to the Trust, stopping that contractor’s sale to a 3rd party.
 Plus, the jury found the contractor’s conduct so reprehensible that it awarded the Trust punitive damages of over $20 million.
 One of the Trust’s beneficiaries is disabled with Special Needs, so we feel extra good about restoring the family home.
 Read about this important court win and our recent win of the appeal.

 Whether you’re already a senior, are just starting your adult life, or are anywhere in the middle, we can help you plan for whatever may come your way in your future.
 If you or someone you love and wish to protect resides in California…